xcore/sc_xtcp/doc_pip/pip-api.rst

 the networking stack.
 The compile time defines can be placed in a file called ``pip_conf.h``, or they can be set with -DXXXX on the xcc command line.

+Level 1:
+''''''''

+*PIP_ETHRX_WORDS*
+  Size of buffer to be used for receiving ethernet traffic.
+Must be able to hold at least two ethernet packets.
+Defaults to 3200 (12K).

+*PIP_ETHTX_WORDS*
+  Size of buffer to be used for transmitting ethernet traffic.
+Must be able to hold the largest ethernet packet that the program will transmit.
+Defaults to 200 (800 bytes).

 Level 2:
 ''''''''